JJ-Carter/SMALL-PHP-SCRIPTS/README.md

-# A place to hold my short php scripts
+# A place to hold my short php scripts that I created.